Sundarrajan2005/T1-Z1-EXP-6-Introduction-to-Optiperformer/README.md

-Exp 6 Simulation of Optical Communication System
+# Exp 6 Simulation of Optical Communication System

+## Name : Mathan Kailash S
+## Reg No : 212223060156

-## Introduction to OptiPerformer
+# Introduction to OptiPerformer
 ## Aim
 To analyze and evaluate the performance of an optical communication system by studying the relationship between fiber length, received power, Q factor and Bit Error Rate(BER) and to observe changes in the eye diagram with increasing fiber length using optiperformer.